Kim Beazley: Post-political career

 Beazley announced on 13 December 2006 that he would retire from Parliament at the 2007 election, which Labor won in a landslide.
 In 2009, Beazley was appointed Companion of the Order of Australia (AC) for his service to the Australian Parliament.

 Beazley was appointed a professorial fellow at the University of Western Australia, teaching politics, public policy and international relations.
-He also served as Chancellor of the Australian National University from 2009 to 2010, having succeeded Allan Hawke.
-He was also appointed as a Member of the Council of Advisors of the United States Studies Centre at the University of Sydney.
+He also served as Chancellor of the Australian National University for the duration of 2009, having succeeded Allan Hawke.
+He was also appointed as a member of the Council of Advisors of the United States Studies Centre at the University of Sydney.

 Ambassador to the United States, 2010–2016

-In September 2009, Prime Minister Kevin Rudd announced that he would appoint Beazley as Australian Ambassador to the United States.
+In September 2009, Prime Minister Kevin Rudd announced that he would appoint Beazley as Australian ambassador to the United States.
 His appointment began on 17 February 2010.
 In his role as Ambassador, he promoted global free trade through the Trans-Pacific Partnership and has opposed protectionism.
-He was succeeded by former Treasurer Joe Hockey in January 2016.
+He was succeeded by former treasurer Joe Hockey in January 2016.

-In February 2016, shortly after returning to Australia, Beazley was made President of the Australian Institute of International Affairs.
-Beazley was also named a Distinguished Fellow of the Australian Strategic Policy Institute.
+In February 2016, shortly after returning to Australia, Beazley was made president of the Australian Institute of International Affairs.
+Beazley was also named a distinguished fellow of the Australian Strategic Policy Institute.

 Governor of Western Australia, 2018–2022

-In September 2017, it was reported that Beazley was the favoured choice of Premier Mark McGowan to replace Kerry Sanderson as Governor of Western Australia when her term expired in 2018.
-On 3 April 2018, McGowan confirmed that on his advice, Elizabeth II, Queen of Australia had approved Beazley to replace Sanderson.
-Beazley was sworn in as Governor on 1 May 2018.
-In an interview with John Anderson in 2018, Beazley explained why he continued in public life: I've always had a concern with Australian survival, when you look at the various commitments I've had in political life, an awful lot of it revolves around our national defence.
-And the sense that I have is that survival is a close run thing for Australia.
-Survival on many fronts.
-The quality of our community is part of that.
-Our education system is part of that.
-Our family life is part of that.
-But also the physical defence of our approaches is part of that.
-You think about your kids.
-You think about your grandkids.
-You think about everybody else's kids.
-You think about your friends.
-And you think, what we've got here is a society worth preserving and worth improving.
-And if you find yourself lucky enough to engage with it... then you must continue.